oxinabox/Pipe.jl/README.md

 Place `@pipe` at the start of the line for which you want "advanced piping functionality" to work.

-This works the same as Julia piping, except if you place a underscore in the right hand of the expressing, it will be replaced with the lefthand side.
+This works the same as Julia piping, except if you place a underscore in the right-hand expression, it will be replaced with the result of the left-hand expression.

 So:
 ```julia